-We recently got our hands on a G1 for review, quickly putting the new sophisticated helmet through its paces along the New England countryside.
+Last summer, we got our hands on a G1 for review, quickly putting the new sophisticated helmet through its paces along the New England countryside.

 The easy part about reviewing a helmet, is that it either works or it doesn’t, leaving the rider in a state of discomfort and agitation when it doesn’t.

 In the case of the G1, unless one has an unusual shaped noggin, Lazer’s adjustable Head Basket system is pretty straightforward.
 And, at under 200 grams, it feels about as light as a bicycle lid can.
 But, weight alone is not the helmet’s only accolade, as copious amounts of ventilation make it one of the airiest helmets one could hope to don during hot and humid riding conditions.